N-Dubz to reunite after 11-year hiatus - Here's how to get tickets to the reunion tour

 That is, until now.

-The surprise announcement revealed that a new N-Dubz single called 'Charmer' would be released on Thursday, May 19.
+The surprise announcement revealed that a new N-Dubz single called 'Charmer' would be released today (May 19).

 A spokesperson for the group said: ‘Charmer is instantly recognisable as an N-Dubz song, featuring their trademark storytelling via the slick raps of Dappy and Fazer, alongside the sassy vocals of Tulisa.’